 - Emily's Quest follows this trajectory with Emily, who receives marriage a proposal from a samurai, (and this is Victorian-era Canada!) eventually finding love with her childhood sweetheart.
 Some fans object, finding Dean Priest to be Better Than Canon.

-- Much earlier in the series, Ross vs. Páulo (Italian, I think) over Rachel.
-Páulo eventually tries it on with Phoebe and the whole gang turns against him, after several episodes of Ross looking mopey and bemoaning the situation to everyone else.
-He's understandably chirpier when Rachel dumps Páulo, but it kinda backfires when she tells him she's sworn off men for the foreseeable future.
+- Ross vs. Paolo over Rachel.
+Paolo eventually tries it on with Phoebe and the whole gang turns against him, after several episodes of Ross looking mopey and bemoaning the situation to everyone else.
+He's understandably chirpier when Rachel dumps Paolo, but it kinda backfires when she tells him she's sworn off men for the foreseeable future.

 - Desperate Housewives did this with the whole Ian/Susan/Mike triangle.